 Step 5: Chop for Print.
 Before we begin slicing up the image, go to View>Snap to> and select 'Guides'.
 Select the rectangular marquee tool from the toolbar.
 It looks like this:

 Up at the top of the program, after selecting this tool, there will be several options.
 You'll want to click the filled single square in the left bunch of options to create a positive selection.
 Next, switch style to 'fixed size' and then right click on the input boxes and select the 'inches' increments again.
-Set the width to 10 " and height to 7.5". whenever you click on the image now, it will create a selection of that exact size which you can move again with that same selection tool.
-If the box is proportioned for portrait when you need landscape or vice versa, you can click the double-arrows icon between the two fixed measurements to swap them.
+Set the width to 9.75" and height to 7.25" whenever you click on the image now, it will create a selection of that exact size which you can move again with that same selection tool.
+If the box is proportioned wrong, you can click the double-arrows icon between the two fixed measurements to swap them.

 (Elements: This program does not seem to contain a 'transform selection' option.
 Instead, you must create a selection that is 10.25" 7.75" and try your best to center the selection over the desired tile intersection.
 The bleed does not need to be completely exact, so this should produce just as good of results in the final stages of your Mural)